-No commissary items from another facility will be permitted into the housing units.
+No commissary or hygiene items from another facility will be permitted into the housing units.

-Inmates are not allowed to possess money; however at intake, cash, cashier’s checks money orders, correction facility checks and some government checks made out to you may be deposited into your account.
+Inmates are not allowed to possess money; however at intake, cash, cashier’s checks money orders, Correctional Facility checks and some government checks, made out to you, may be deposited into your account.
 (See mail for further reference)

-ITEMS APPROVED TO BE KEPT IN AN INMATE’S POSSESSION: 5 pair white/off-white socks, 5 pair white/off white underwear (boxers), 3 bras white/off-white, no underwire, 5 white/off white T-shirts, 1 pair off white/white thermal shirts and pants, 1 wedding band (smooth with no stones), religious material (in moderation), legal/personal paperwork (not to exceed 100 sheets), 5 letters, 20 photographs, 2 jail library books, 1 soft back bible, GED books/ESE class materials, prescription eyeglasses, contacts (with case), dentures (with case), artificial limbs, dental prosthetics jail-issued uniforms/linens, and commissary items.
+ITEMS APPROVED TO BE KEPT IN AN INMATE’S POSSESSION: 5 pair white/off-white socks, 5 pair white/off white underwear (boxers), 3 bras white/off-white, no underwire, 5 white/off white T-shirts, 1 pair off white/white thermal shirts and pants, 1 wedding band (smooth with no stones), religious material (in moderation), legal/personal paperwork (not to exceed 100 sheets), 5 letters, 20 photographs, 2 jail library books, 1 soft back bible, GED books/ESE class materials, prescription eyeglasses, contacts (with case), dentures (with case), artificial limbs, dental prosthetics, 1 religious medallion (plastic/meeting security requirements), jail-issued uniforms/linens, and commissary items.
 It is the inmates’ responsibility to maintain these items and to report any damage of these items immediately.
 Unauthorized property found in your possession, including money is considered contraband and will be confiscated.

-Inmates will monitor the accumulation of personal property and maintaining that any items in excess of the amounts listed above are put into their property.
+Inmates will monitor the accumulation of personal property and maintain that any items in excess of the amounts listed above are put into their property.

 Inmates deemed Pro Se by the courts are authorized to have paperwork exceeding the 100 sheet limit listed above, providing it is in relation to their criminal and/or civil case and does not reach an amount which would create a fire hazard.
 Officer will monitor the accumulation of paperwork by Pro Se inmates during routine searches to maintain that amounts do not reach proportions that would create a fire hazard.